-The Director Stock Plan will be administered by the Company's Compensation Committee.
-However, Cablevision's compensation committee will be authorized to grant Awards under the Director Stock Plan with respect to outstanding equity awards of Cablevision in connection with the Distribution.
+The Director Stock Plan will be administered by the Company's Compensation Committee, However, Cablevision's compensation committee will be authorized to grant Awards under the Director Stock Plan with respect to outstanding equity awards of Cablevision in connection with the Distribution.
 Such Awards may include options with exercise prices that are less than the fair market value of the underlying shares in order to preserve the intrinsic value of the outstanding Cablevision equity awards prior to the Distribution.
 Director Awards may be granted under the Director Stock Plan to members of the Board of Directors who are not current employees of the Company or its subsidiaries as the Compensation Committee may determine.
-Immediately following the Distribution, there will be 11 non-employee directors who will be eligible to participate in the Director Stock Plan.
+Immediately following the Distribution, there will be non-employee directors who will be eligible to participate in the Director Stock Plan.
 In addition, non-employee directors of Cablevision will receive grants under the Director Stock Plan in connection with the Distribution in respect of their outstanding awards issued by Cablevision.
-The total number of shares of the Company's Class A Common Stock that may be issued pursuant to Director Awards under the Director Stock Plan may not exceed an aggregate of 165,000, which may be either treasury shares or authorized and unissued shares.
+The total number of shares of the Company's Class A Common Stock that may be issued pursuant to Director Awards under the Director Stock Plan may not exceed an aggregate of either treasury shares or authorized and unissued shares.
 To the extent that (i) a Director Award is paid, settled or exchanged or expires, lapses, terminates or is cancelled for any reason without the issuance of shares or (ii) any shares under a Director Award are not issued because of payment or withholding obligations, then the Compensation Committee may also grant Director Awards with respect to such shares.
 Director Awards payable only in cash or property other than shares do not reduce the aggregate remaining number of shares with respect to which Director Awards may be made under the Director Stock Plan and shares relating to any other Director Awards that are settled in cash or property other than shares, when settled, will be added back to the aggregate remaining number of shares with respect to which Director Awards may be made under the Director Stock Plan.
 Any shares underlying Awards that the Company becomes obligated to make through the assumption of, or in substitution for, outstanding awards previously granted by an acquired entity shall not count against the shares available to be delivered pursuant to Awards under the Director Stock Plan.
-In the event that any dividend or other distribution (whether in the form of cash, shares, other securities, or other property), recapitalization, forward or reverse stock split, reorganization, merger, consolidation, spin-off, combination, repurchase, share exchange, liquidation, dissolution or other similar corporate transaction or event affects shares such that the failure to make an adjustment to a Director Award would not fairly protect the rights represented by the Director Award in accordance with the essential intent and principles thereof (each such event, a "Director Stock Plan Adjustment Event"), then the Compensation Committee will, in such manner as it may determine to be equitable in its sole discretion, adjust any or all of the terms of an outstanding Director Award (including, without limitation, the number of shares covered by such outstanding Director Award, the type of property to which the Director Award is subject and the exercise price of such Director Award).
+In the event that any dividend or other distribution (whether in the form of cash, shares, other securities, or other property), recapitalization, forward or reverse stock split, reorganization, merger, consolidation, spin-off, combination, repurchase, share exchange, liquidation, dissolution or other similar corporate transaction or event affects shares such that the failure to make an adjustment to a Director Award would not fairly protect the rights represented by the Director Award in accordance with the essential intent and principles thereof (each such event, a "Director Stock Plan Adjustment Event"), then the Compensation Committee will, in such manner as it may determine to be equitable in its sole discretion, adjust any or all of the terms of an outstanding Director Award (including, without limitation, the number of shares covered by such

+Director Award, the type of property to which the Director Award is subject and the exercise price of such Director Award).

-As a result of the Distribution, options with respect to approximately 19,900 shares of the Company's Class A Common Stock will be issued to directors under the Director Stock Plan with respect to outstanding Cablevision stock options and approximately 61,600 shares of the Company's Class A Common Stock will be issued to Cablevision directors under the Director Stock Plan in connection with Cablevision's outstanding restricted stock units.
+As a result of the Distribution, options with respect to approximately with respect to outstanding Cablevision stock options and approximately Stock Plan in connection with Cablevision's outstanding restricted stock units.
 See "Shares Eligible for Future Sale - Non-Employee Director Stock Awards" and "- Treatment of Outstanding Options, Rights, Restricted Stock, Restricted Stock Units and Other Awards."